privacyidea/privacyidea/README.md

-It supports a wide variety of authentication devices like OTP tokens (HMAC, HOTP, TOTP, OCRA, mOTP), Yubikey (HOTP, TOTP, AES), Smartphone Apps like Google Authenticator, SMS, Email, SSH keys, x509 certificates.
+It supports a wide variety of authentication devices like OTP tokens (HMAC, HOTP, TOTP, OCRA, mOTP), Yubikey (HOTP, TOTP, AES), Smartphone Apps like Google Authenticator, SMS, Email, SSH keys, x509 certificates and Registration Codes for easy deployment.

 Since version 2 privacyIDEA is based on flask and sqlalchemy as the python backend.
 The web UI is based on angularJS and bootstrap.